AairTheGreat/StardewValleyMods/Better Trashcans/README.md

-[Better Trash Cans](https://github.com/AairTheGreat/StardewValleyMods/tree/master/Better%20Trash%20Cans) is a [Stardew Valley](http://stardewvalley.net/) mod which changes the way the town's trashcans work.
+[Better Trashcans](https://github.com/AairTheGreat/StardewValleyMods/tree/master/Better%20Trashcans) is a [Stardew Valley](http://stardewvalley.net/) mod which changes the way the town's trashcans work.

 **This documentation is for modders and player.
 See the [Nexus page - Not Setup Yet](https://www.nexusmods.com/stardewvalley/mods/4161) if you want the compiled mod.**